 Samson Martin is a company that makes t-shirts for expectant moms that display the due date.

 The founder of the company, Kim Preis went to Shark Tank, because she wants to take the t-shirt to a cheaper price brand.
-She wants to market, produce and manufacture a new product line.
+She wants to manufacture a new product line, market, and produce.

-Kim operates the business in the basement, selling over a million dollars worth of the t-shirts.
+Kim was selling over a million dollars worth of t-shirts, operating the business in her basement.

-It appears that the business is no more.
+It appears that the business is no more active.
 Their domain is up for sale and Samson Martin’s website is gone.

 Status: OUT OF BUSINESS